Master of Business Administration

 Global Business Focus

 UMUC offers students the option to focus their business studies on emerging economies and current issues in global business management.
-Students who choose this option are required to take a study trip abroad and pay associated fees.
 Instead of taking AMBA 650, 660, and 670, students who pursue the global business focus take RMBA 650, 660, and 670.
-Students who are interested in this option should read the Frequently Asked Questions and contact the Business and Executive Programs department at firstname.lastname@example.org.
+Students who are interested in this option should contact the Business and Executive Programs department at email@example.com.

 The 42-credit online MBA program consists of seven 6-credit seminars.
-A 3-credit course (AMBA 600) is prerequisite to the program coursework; the prerequisite may be waived if the applicant has taken the GMAT and scored at least 600 or has already completed a graduate degree.
+A 3-credit course (AMBA 600) is prerequisite to the program coursework; the prerequisite may be waived if the applicant has taken the GMAT and scored at or above 70th percentile or has already completed a graduate degree.
 Each student is assigned to a cohort of approximately 25 students who continue together through completion of their MBA program.

 Note: Students who began the MBA program with AMBA 600 prior to summer 2008 should follow the requirements as listed in the year in which they started.
 Find your catalog.